 Ask the practice manager, who should keep up to date records of all team members, for details of the team you may be joining.
-It is also useful to carry out your own research about personnel in the practice on the GDC website and to make personal inquiries if you are unsure.
+It is also useful to carry out your own research about personnel in the practice and to make personal inquiries if you are unsure.
+At the present time registration of Dental Nurses is voluntary.